 It was beautiful.

-Above: Our wedding day 2 years later (Bauman Photographers)
+Below: Our wedding day 2 years later.
+(Bauman Photographers)

 It made me think about Jacob’s and my relationship in a different way.
 It gave me a picture of what it really meant to be in love.
 There was this joy that was undeniable, that could not be hidden from their faces.
 I knew that this joy was only something that could come with time and a deep love for one another.
 Jaimee + Rony’s wedding gave me a hope that one day I would experience what they experienced on their wedding day.